+- 5.1.1 Misalignment of remuneration

+outcomes: We will vote against

+remuneration-related proposals where

+we believe there is a clear misalignment

+between remuneration and the interests

+or experience of shareholders, or

+where material negative outcomes for

+stakeholders are not appropriately taken

+into consideration for pay outcomes.

-- 5.1.1 Alignment of interests: We aim to vote against remuneration-related proposals or appropriate directors where we believe there is a clear misalignment between a company's remuneration structure and the interests of shareholders.
-Remuneration committees must remain mindful of ensuring that variable pay outcomes broadly reflect shareholders' experience, and appropriate discretion should be applied when this is not reflected in formulaic outcomes. - 5.1.2 Poor transparency and complexity: We support simple and clear remuneration arrangements and believe these factors help make the expectations placed on participants clearer.
+- 5.1.2 Poor transparency and complexity: We support simple and clear remuneration arrangements and believe these factors help make the expectations placed on participants clearer.

-- 5.1.3 Votes on remuneration: We will support proposals to give shareholders the right to vote on executive pay practices. - 5.1.4 Remuneration concerns: We will generally vote against remuneration proposals when payments made to executives are considered excessive, overly short-term in nature, or not reflective of company performance. - 5.1.5 Ongoing remuneration concerns:
+- 5.1.3 Votes on remuneration: We will support proposals to give shareholders the right to vote on executive pay practices.

-In markets that provide shareholders the opportunity to vote on a company remuneration report, we will consider voting against the re-election of the chairman of the remuneration committee if we vote against the report of the remuneration committee for the second year in a row (assuming no change in personnel in the interim).

-- 5.1.6 Remuneration committee independence:
+- 5.1.4 Remuneration concerns: We will generally vote against remuneration proposals when payments made to executives are considered excessive, overly short-term in nature, or not reflective of company performance. - 5.1.5 Ongoing remuneration concerns: In markets that provide shareholders with the opportunity to vote on a company's remuneration report, we will consider voting against the re-election of the chairman of the remuneration committee if we vote against the report of the remuneration committee for the second year in a row (assuming no change in personnel in the interim). - 5.1.6 Remuneration committee independence:

 We do not support the presence of

 executive directors on the remuneration

 committee (or its equivalent) of the

 companies which employ them, and we

 will consider voting against directors or

 the remuneration report in these instances

 when given an opportunity to do so.

 - 5.1.7 Independent non-executive director

-pay: We will consider voting against
+pay: We will vote against remuneration

-remuneration granted to independent
+granted to independent non-executive

-non-executive directors if the payment
+directors if the payment may compromise

-may compromise the directors' objectivity,
+the directors' objectivity, although the

-although the circumstances of individual
+circumstances of individual companies

-companies and rationale for pay structure
+and rationale for pay structure will be

-will be considered.
-We will generally not
+considered.
+We will generally not support

-support arrangements where independent
+arrangements where independent and

-and non-executive directors receive
+non-executive directors receive significant

-significant fee increases, share options,
+fee increases, share options, or payments

-or payments in cash or shares that are subject to performance targets.
+in cash or shares that are subject to

+performance targets.